emmanuel-ashaye/PurgoMalum.BehaviourTests/README.md

 `docker-compose down`

-6. To load the report in a browser, navegate to Docker Results folder in the repository and click on the index.html file.
+6. To load the report in a browser, navegate to DockerResults folder in the repository and click on the PurgeMalumTests.html file.